appscode/blog/content/post/kubedb-v2024.08.16/index.md

 ### Add Dashboard
 This release introduces an enhanced monitoring feature for KubeDB-managed Memcached deployments by integrating Grafana dashboards.
 These dashboards provide comprehensive insights into various Memcached-specific metrics, statuses, as well as visual representations of memory and CPU consumption.
-With this dashboard, users can effortlessly assess the overall health and performance of memcached, enabling more informed decision-making and efficient management of resources.
+With this dashboard, users can effortlessly assess the overall health and performance of memcached, enabling more informed decision-making and efficient resource management.

-Have a look [here](https://github.com/appscode/grafana-dashboards/tree/master/memcached) for the step-by-step guide to use the monitoring feature in Memcached.
+Have a look [here](https://github.com/appscode/grafana-dashboards/tree/master/memcached) for a step-by-step guide to use the monitoring feature in Memcached.

 Here’s a preview of the Summary dashboard for Memcached: